Nuvoton-Israel/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1, and r1p2, and it is still open.

+- ``ERRATA_A78_2712571``: This applies erratum 2712571 workaround to Cortex-A78
+   CPU, this erratum affects system configurations that do not use an ARM interconnect IP.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2 and it is still open.

+-  ``ERRATA_A78_2742426``: This applies erratum 2742426 workaround to Cortex-A78
+   CPU.
+This needs to be enabled for revisions r0p0, r1p0, r1p1 and r1p2 and it is still open.

 -  ``ERRATA_A78_2772019``: This applies errata 2772019 workaround to Cortex-A78
    CPU.
 This needs to be enabled for revisions r0p0, r1p0, r1p1, and r1p2, and it is still open.